verrazzano/console/README.md

 - [Oracle JET CLI](https://github.com/oracle/ojet-cli) 9.1.x+

-  The Verrazzano Console is developed using [Oracle JET](https://www.oracle.com/webfolder/technetwork/jet/index.html) framework.
-The Oracle JET command-line interface (`ojet-cli`) is required to execute Oracle JET Tooling commands.
+  The Verrazzano Console uses the [Oracle JavaScript Extension Toolkit (JET)](https://www.oracle.com/webfolder/technetwork/jet/index.html) framework.
+The Oracle JET command-line interface (`ojet-cli`) is required to execute Oracle JET Tooling commands, which you can install with `npm`.
-  Use `npm` to install the CLI.
-Read more about the Oracle JET Tooling [here](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/choose-development-environment-oracle-jet.html#GUID-6AEB5A00-22D8-4BC1-AAB3-4134F906C1C0).

   ```bash
     npm install -g @oracle/ojet-cli
   ```

+  For more information, see [Getting Started with Oracle JavaScript Extension Toolkit (JET)](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/getting-started-oracle-javascript-extension-toolkit-jet.html)

-- Access to Verrazzano API and Keycloak server URL.
+- Access to the Verrazzano API and the Keycloak server URL.

-  The Verrazzano Console requires the URL of the Keycloak server (for authentication) and the Verrazzano API Server URL (for fetching environment and applications' data).
-The format of Verrazzano API Server URL generally will be `https://api.v8o-env.v8o-domain.com` and Keycloak server URL will be `https://keycloak.v8o-env.v8o-domain.com` where
+  The Verrazzano Console requires the URL of the Keycloak server (for authentication) and the Verrazzano API Server URL (for fetching environment and application data).
+The format of the Verrazzano API Server URL typically is `https://api.v8o-env.v8o-domain.com` and the Keycloak server URL is `https://keycloak.v8o-env.v8o-domain.com` where:

-  - `v8o-env` will be the name of the Verrazzano environment and `v8o-domain.com` will be the domain, when OCI DNS is used as DNS provider.
+  - `v8o-env` is the name of the Verrazzano environment and `v8o-domain.com` is the domain, when OCI DNS is used as the DNS provider.
-  - `v8o-env` will be replaced by `default` and `v8o-domain.com` will be the IP Address of Load Balancer for the Kubernetes cluster, when `xip.io` is used as the DNS Service.
+  - `v8o-env` is replaced by `default` and `v8o-domain.com` is the IP Address of Load Balancer for the Kubernetes cluster, when `xip.io` is used as the DNS Service.

   For more details on installing and accessing Verrazzano, see the [installation instructions](https://github.com/verrazzano/verrazzano/blob/master/install/README.md).

-### Setup
+## Setup

-Setup the git repository and install npm dependencies:
+Set up the git repository and install npm dependencies:

 ```bash
   git clone https://github.com/verrazzano/console.git